benjaminLedel/xai-toolbox/README.md

 ### Installation

 #### Installation Backend

-The backend assumes that a MySQL database is already existing for xAI Toolkit (can be empty).
-If that is not the case create a database with your favorite tool before running migrate.
+- The backend assumes that a MySQL database is already existing for xAI Toolkit (can be empty).
+If that is not the case, create a database with your favorite tool before running migrate.
 Otherwise, you can use the SQLite database (not recommended).
+- Download the model from [here](https://smartshark2.informatik.uni-goettingen.de/sebert/issue_type_model.tar) and place it in the folder `backend/models`

 ```bash
 sudo apt-get install libmysqlclient-dev